-This is one of the stranger medieval dishes I have run into.
-It is a sweet wine stew with foul meat and nuts.
+Mawmenee is one of the stranger medieval dishes I have run into.
+It is a sweet wine stew with foul and nuts.
 It is very much a medieval dish with all the spices and colouring and artificiality that was so priced.

-It is also a really tasty dish, but also very sweet dish.
-It works really well as a side dish for game – like we in modern time use a jam or cranberry sauce with game.
+Mawmenee is also a really tasty dish, but also very sweet dish, that works really well as a side dish for game – like we in modern time use a jam or cranberry sauce with game dishes.
 The dish can be made with any kind of foul – the meat should be a game-meat as that adds to the flavour.

-We made the dish with rook chicks that our friend had from a hunter she knows.
-The de-boning was quite a task but it was really delicious and exotic so it was worth the hassle.
+For our medieval diner we made the dish with rook chicks that our friend had from a hunter she knows.
+The deboning was quite a task, but it was really delicious and it felt exotic so it was worth the hassle.

 The portion is very large – as you can see on the picture.
 I would recommend making a half portion unless you are serving ten or more people.

 The original recipe is from Forme of Cury, an english cookbook from around 1390.

 Mawmenee.
 Take a portell of wyne greke and ii pounde of sugur; take and claryfye the sugur with a quantite of wyne & drawe it thugh a strynour in to a pot of wrthe.
 Take flour of rys and medle with sum of the wyne & cast gogydre.
 Take pynes with dates and frye hem a litell in grece oþer in oyle and cast hem togydre.
 Take clowes & flour of canel hool and cast þerto.
 Take powdour gynger, canel, clowes, colour it with saundres a lytel yf hit be nede.
 Cast salt þerto, and lat it seeþ warly with a slowe fyre and not to thyk.
 Take brawn of capouns ysteysed oþer of fasauntes teysed small and cast þerto.